Oil strike in Norway shuts Shell field as escalation looms

 The impact of the labour action is centred on production and exploration drilling by mobile rigs, where operations will be halted and postponed.

 The Norwegian Shipowners' Association, representing employers, called the union's demands "completely unreasonable".
-The disruption is "precisely what contributes to raising doubt about the reliability" of Norway as an oil and gas supplier, the group's head negotiator, Jakob Korsgaard, said in an interview.
+The disruption is "precisely what contributes to raising doubt about the reliability" of Norway as an oil and gas supplier, the group's head negotiator, Jakob Korsgaard, said.

-The union, called SAFE, warned that it will take a further 901 workers off the job on Sunday, affecting installations on fields including Ekofisk, Statfjord, Valhall and Snorre.
+The union, called SAFE, warned that it will take a further 901 workers off the job on Sunday.
+BLOOMBERG

-No additional talks are planned between the parties for the time being, SAFE deputy leader Roy Aleksandersen said by phone.
-The employers want a deal, but have "limited leeway," Mr Korsgaard said.

-Norway's biggest oil union, Industry Energy, reached a deal with the Shipowners' Association on drillers' wages in May, while a smaller union called DSO reconciled its differences in mediation in June.